Harmar AL500 Universal Power Chair Lift

 - Compatable with virtually any Power Chair on the market

 - Large Aluminum Deck that Automatically Folds when Empty

 - Integrated Drop Bracket for Truck and SUV applications

 - 350 lb.
 Lift Capacity

-The AL105 Swing Away Option available for the AL100 and AL500 allows an outside lift to be pivoted away from a vehicle to gain clear access to the trunk, lift gate or tailgate.
-A secure, easy-to-use latch assembly makes the Swing Away Option easy to use.
+The AL105 Swing Away Option available for any outside Harmar lift allows lift to be pivoted away from a vehicle to gain clear access to the trunk, lift gate or tailgate.
+A secure, easy-to-use latch makes the Swing Away Option easy to use for anyone.

 Call (800) 987-6791

 To Speak with a Mobility Specialist Now!

 Details and Specifications for the Harmar AL500 Universal Power Chair Lift